 Remote sellers received some clarity from Alabama today regarding its existing economic nexus and marketplace facilitator rules.
-Although remote sellers are not happy about the decision by the Supreme Court in SD v Wayfair, this announcement helps clear up confusion and concern that has existed since the ruling regarding states like Alabama that had economic nexus rules similar to South Dakota already in place.
+Although remote sellers are not happy about the decision by the Supreme Court in SD v Wayfair, this announcement helps clear up some of the confusion and concern that existed in states like Alabama, which already had economic nexus rules similar to South Dakota in place.
 Although Alabama’s economic nexus rules were technically in place as of January 1, 2016, the rules will only be applied prospectively starting on sales after October 1, 2018.

 See the full text of this notice here